 Finally, the other person must be responsible for the accident.
 You must have viable proof of this, otherwise it will be difficult to make a claim with their insurance.
 In some states, if you are found even somewhat responsible for the accident, you may be barred from receiving compensation.
 Possible proof includes a police report with your statement of what happened, pictures of the accident and eyewitness statements from those who saw it occur.
 All of these can be used to show that the other driver was actually at fault.

-Check your state laws to see how negligence, statute of limitations and other insurance policies might affect your claim.
+Check your state laws to see how negligence, the statute of limitations and other insurance policies might affect your claim.
 Contact a car accident lawyer in Indianapolis, IN, like from Ward & Ward Law Firm, if you run into problems as you make your way through the claims process.